oraichain/oraichain-static-files/Genesis_validator.md

 sudo chmod +x setup_genesis.sh && ./setup_genesis.sh
 ```

-### 3. Edit wallet name and moniker you prefer to create a new wallet and validator.
+### 3. Edit wallet name and moniker you prefer to create a new wallet and validator in the orai.env file you have just downloaded.

 ### 4. Run the following commands: